Genes and dementia

 Genes and early-onset Alzheimer’s

 A very small number of early-onset Alzheimer’s cases are caused by a faulty gene passed down in families.
 This can be called ‘familial’ or ‘early-onset inherited’ Alzheimer’s.
-It usually affects many members of the same family, typically in their 30s, 40s or 50s, but occasionally symptoms can come on at a later age.
+It usually affects many members of the same family, typically in their 30s, 40s or 50s, but occasionally symptoms can start at a later age.
 The faulty gene can only be passed down directly from an affected parent, it does not skip generations.

 - amyloid precursor protein (APP)